After never being able to complete an entire 30-days challenge before… I decided to take on 12 30-days challenges in a row! Crazy? Yeah, probably.

 What do you do when you’re doubting your past decisions – the ones that affect your future ones?

 Right now, I’m more than halfway through my undergrad degree.
 That means it’s time to make some important decisions.
 Will I pursue a master straight out of here?
+Should I abandon classic casino games and focus more on educational things?
 Or will I work before?
 If I go for a masters program, what should I do it in?

 The thing is, the course I am doing right now… I’m not so sure it is the right thing for me.
 Don’t get me wrong, I love the whole experience I’m having.
 After all, I left my country for this.
 But sometimes I keep going back to those thoughts, dangerous and deliciously seducing: the what-ifs thoughts.